anthonyaxenov/lite-xl-env-syntax/README.md

 * string interpolation `${myvar}`;

 TODO and known issues:
-* unquoted string values are not highlighted as string;
-  * quotes inside unquoted strings are not escaped (highlighted substring inside not highlighted string);
 * in unquoted string values, word + `=` are showed as inlined key;
-* inside any quoted strings interpolations and literals are not highlighted;
-* numeric values containing more than 1 decimal separator are not highlighted as string;
-* literals used as keys must be highlighted as keys, not literals;
-* quoted strings used as keys must be highlighted as keys, not strings;
-* escaped literals must not be used keys;
+* escaped literals must not be used as keys;
 * ...

 You can use `test.env` file to check how plugin works.